CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk3.md

 +++
 calendar_week_published = 3
-date = "2019-01-17T18:51:55+01:00"
-hero = ""
-tags = []
-title = "Volume 1: This week in Civic Tech/Open Data" viz = false
+categories = ["This Week in Civic Tech"] date = "2019-01-17T18:51:55+01:00" description = "This is the first post of an effort I want to make to collect all interesting articles, visualizations and data releases from the last 7 days.
+I will publish them on Fridays here and will email them out.\n\nThis week has a lot of stuff in it because it is the first of the series.\nI'm still figuring out how to divide the content into sections.
+If you have suggestions, please get in touch." hero = "" images = [] tags = [] title = "Volume 1: This week in Civic Tech/Open Data" viz = false